Browsing Tag

 Make sure your passport is valid six months from your return date or renew it now!

 You already have a passport if you’re planning on leaving the U.S. this summer, (please say yes) but is it up to date?
-Will it still be valid six months from your scheduled return date?
-If not, renew it today and be prepared to pay to expedite this.
+Renew it today if it’s not valid for at least six months from your scheduled return date and be prepared to pay to expedite this.
 If you’ve waited until the busy summer season, it is going to take longer to process.
 Visit the US State Department to get all the information you’ll need.

 Are You a Trusted Traveler?

 Save time and stress at the airport.
-If you haven’t already, sign up for TSA Precheck, Global Entry and/or CLEAR to expedite travel.
+Sign up for TSA Precheck, Global Entry and/or CLEAR to expedite travel.
 Some credit cards, like American Express Platinum, will cover the fees for these programs which range from $77.95 for Precheck to $100 for Global Entry (includes Precheck) for five years and $189 for CLEAR.
 You need to have an in-person interview to complete the application process for Global Entry and an in-person appointment for Precheck.
-Enroll in CLEAR on the spot at certain US airports and check to see if your airport is one of the few with free “security reservations” which allows you to book a time to pass through security lines.
+Enroll in CLEAR on the spot at certain US airports and check to see if your airport has free “security reservations” allowing you to book a time to pass through security lines.

 Save time and stress at the airport– enroll in Trusted Traveler programs!

-Be sure your “known traveler” number is included in all your flight reservations and on your airline loyalty program(s) profile.
+Include your “known traveler” number in all your flight reservations and on your airline loyalty program(s) profile.
 You are enrolled in those, right?

 Back Up Plan